Powerlearnproject/se-day1-assignment-onyangoju/README.md

 Solution: Use scalable architecture and emphasize reliability.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Unit Testing:
+Unit testing ensures correct operation by testing individual components separately from other software units.
+The testing process checks individual components by themselves to confirm their correct work.
+It helps to enhance code quality and improves the future maintenance of the code base through simpler code refactoring processes.

+Integration Testing:
+Integration testing requires developers to evaluate how separate components and modules in software systems interact during testing.
+The method verifies that different integrated units operate as originally designed.
+Testing the combination of code components at the integration level helps professionals uncover any interface and data transfer concerns that emerge upon system component unification.
+The integrated system maintains both connection and correct operation of components through this testing process.

+System Testing:
+The complete software system goes through system testing to verify its compliance with stated requirements.
+Testing the system covers functionality together with performance testing security evaluation and usability assessment.
+System testing confirms the entire system operates as stakeholders define their requirements and work according to all specifications.
+The software reliability together with execution performance and deployment readiness is achieved through system testing procedures.

+Acceptance Testing:
+The acceptance testing process consists of software evaluation performed from an end-user standpoint to validate product requirements fulfillment.
+Users together with stakeholders normally perform this type of evaluation.
+Acceptance testing is crucial since it proves that software applications fulfill business needs during operational readiness evaluation.
+The testing process makes it possible for users to trust that the software system delivers essential value and meets their anticipated requirements.

+Importance in Software Quality Assurance:
+Each testing type plays an essential role in achieving full software quality.
+The testing process helps developers locate and resolve problems which start from small units moving up to the full system.
+Software testing enhances reliability and security together with performance while confirming that product specifications and user requirements are properly met.
+Software engineers who perform extensive tests create superior software products which do not contain errors and function effectively with good user satisfaction.

 #Part 2: Introduction to AI and Prompt Engineering